plone/training/docs/plone_training_config/instructions_plone5.md

 Please make sure you have your system properly prepared and installed all necessary prerequisites.
 ```

-The following instructions are based on Ubuntu and macOS; if you use a different operating system (OS), please adjust them to fit your OS.
+The following instructions are based on Ubuntu and macOS.
+If you use a different operating system (OS), please adjust them to fit your OS.

 On Ubuntu/Debian, you need to make sure you system is up-to-date: